 SECTION 2.
 SPECIFIC OBJECTIVES AND PURPOSES

-The specific objectives and purposes of this corporation shall be: (1) to provide, under contract with the county of Amador, the maintenance and administration of the Fiddletown Community Park for use by the general public, (2) to maintain and administer the Fiddletown Community Hall as a low cost meeting place for charitable, educational and community endeavors, (3) to preserve, maintain and develop the historical portion of locally referred to as the 'Wells Fargo Office' for educational use, and (4) to preserve and promote the "fiddle" and the various forms of fiddle music.
+The specific objectives and purposes of this corporation shall be: (1) to provide, under contract with the county of Amador, the maintenance and administration of the Fiddletown Community Park for use by the general public, (2) to maintain and administer the Fiddletown Community Hall as a low cost meeting place for charitable, educational and community endeavors, (3) to preserve, maintain and develop the historical portion of locally referred to as the 'Wells Fargo Office' for educational use, and (4) to preserve, promote and celebrate the role music played in Fiddletown's history.